 - Leg Roller Attachment

 - Belt Squat

 For my own case, I started with the basic 6 post rack, multi-grip pull-up bar, strap safeties, flat sandwich j-cups, and a pair of weight horns.

-REP Fitness is constantly adding new accessories for all of their racks, and I’m sure that will continue in the coming years!
+REP Fitness does a good job of making sure each squat rack has a ton of attachment compatibility, and I’m sure that will continue in the coming years!

 As of now, they also offer these in a couple of different colors.
 Ranging from Matte Black and Metallic Black to Red and Blue.

 As you can see from the pictures, I went with the red uprights, and it looks pretty sleek, in my opinion!